nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  30% -  Can clash with Chariklo's  need for harmony and balance,  leading to a tendency to disrupt existing social structures or create unintended consequences through their technological innovations.
 * **Tilt:**  40% Harmony Tilt

-**Chariklo/Uranus (Yin Chariklo, Leading Uranus):  The  Spiritual Alchemist,  Transforming Through Love**
+**Chariklo/Uranus (Yin Chariklo, Uranus Leading):  The  Spiritual Alchemist,  Transforming Through Love**
 * **Principle:**  This archetype embodies a powerful blend of spiritual awareness and unconventional healing,  using their deep connection to the Divine and their intuitive gifts to facilitate transformation in themselves and others.
 Chariklo's  gentle energy guides Uranus's  revolutionary spirit  towards a path of healing and self-discovery,  leading to a profound awakening of the soul.
 * **Examples:**  Spiritual teachers who embrace unconventional practices,  energy healers who work with the chakras and subtle bodies,  artists who channel spiritual energy through their creations,  individuals who have experienced profound spiritual awakenings and now guide others on their journey.
 * **Core Dissonance:**  This archetype can become overly reliant on intuition and spiritual guidance, potentially leading to a disconnect from the practical realities of life and a tendency towards escapism or delusion.